Tuesday, September 23, 2014

 Cut chicken into strips (or at least in half).
 In a small bowl combine ranch and flour.
 Dredge each piece of chicken in ranch mixture and place in 9x13 freezer pan.
 Spread any extra sauce over the top of the chicken.
 Top with both cheeses.
 Cover with two pieces of aluminum foil and label.
 Freeze flat.

 Keep frozen until ready to use.
 Tent foil over pan.
 Cook at 350 degrees for 45 min.
-Remove foil and continue cooking for another 30-40 minutes or until chicken is cooked through.
-(Use a thermometer for best indication) Turn oven to broil and broil on high for 5 minutes to help the cheese crisp up on top.
+Remove foil, gently separate chicken strips so that they cook more evenly and continue cooking for another 50-60 minutes or until chicken is cooked through.
+(Use a thermometer for best indication-larger pieces may take more time) Turn oven to broil and broil on high for 5 minutes to help the cheese crisp up on top.

 Monday, September 8, 2014